sokoide/design-patterns/book/05_day5_behavioral_3.md

 ### 🧪 Hands-on

-Let's look at `visitor-example` (zoo example).
+Let's look at `visitor-example` (shape area calculator example).
-Create a new Visitor (e.g., `FeedVisitor`) and try adding functionality without modifying existing animal classes.
+Create a new Visitor (e.g., `PerimeterCalculator`) and add a new operation without modifying the existing shape structs.

 ### ❓ Quiz